ModECI/MDF/outreachy_modeci_contributions/second_tasks/PyTorch/README.md

-This folder contains files that demonstrate model building in pytorch and conversion to mdf model.
+This folder contains files that demonstrate model building in pytorch and its conversion to mdf model.